Critical Fire Weather in the Northwest; Heavy Rain in the Midwest - NewsBreak

 weather.gov

-Effective: 2022-08-30 10:23:00 CDT Expires: 2022-08-30 12:45:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2022-08-30 15:55:00 CDT Expires: 2022-08-30 17:30:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
 Be aware of your surroundings and do not drive on flooded roads.
-Target Area: San Jacinto; Trinity; Walker FLOOD ADVISORY IN EFFECT UNTIL 1245 PM CDT THIS AFTERNOON * WHAT...Flooding caused by excessive rainfall is expected. * WHERE...A portion of southeast Texas, including the following counties, Harris, Houston, Montgomery, Polk, San Jacinto, Trinity and Walker. * WHEN...Until 1245 PM CDT. * IMPACTS...Minor flooding in low-lying and poor drainage areas.
+Target Area: Brazos; Burleson; Grimes FLOOD ADVISORY NOW IN EFFECT UNTIL 515 PM CDT THIS AFTERNOON * WHAT...Flooding caused by excessive rainfall continues. * WHERE...A portion of southeast Texas, including the following counties, Brazos, Burleson and Grimes. * WHEN...Until 515 PM CDT. * IMPACTS...Minor flooding in low-lying and poor drainage areas.
 Rises in small streams and normally dry arroyos.
 Water over roadways.
 Overflowing poor drainage areas.
 Some low-water crossings may become impassable.
 River or stream flows are elevated.
-Ponding of water in urban or other areas is occurring or is imminent. * ADDITIONAL DETAILS - At 1115 AM CDT, Doppler radar indicated heavy rain due to slow moving showers and thunderstorms.
-Minor flooding is ongoing or expected to begin shortly in the advisory area.
-Between 2 and 4 inches of rain have fallen with locally higher amounts. - Additional rainfall amounts of 1 to 2 inches are expected with locally heavier totals over the area.
-This additional rain will result in minor flooding. - Some locations that will experience flooding include Conroe, Huntsville, Crockett, Willis, Apple Springs, Oak Ridge North, Trinity, Panorama Village, Shenandoah, Onalaska, Splendora, Patton Village, Roman Forest, Grapeland, Woodbranch, Cut And Shoot, Groveton, New Waverly, Coldspring and Point Blank. - http://www.weather.gov/safety/flood
+Ponding of water in urban or other areas is occurring or is imminent. * ADDITIONAL DETAILS - At 404 PM CDT, Moderate to heavy rainfall continues to impact the region.
+Conditions are generally improving though flooding remains possible. - Additional rainfall amounts of 1 to 2 inches are possible over the area.
+This additional rain will result in minor flooding. - Some locations that will experience flooding include College Station, Bryan, Caldwell, Snook, Kurten, Wixon Valley, Millican, Kyle Field, Wellborn and Chriesman. - http://www.weather.gov/safety/flood

 Comments / 0